-In connection with the Transactions on July 3, 2017, we entered into various agreements with GE and its affiliates that govern our relationship with GE following the Transactions including an Intercompany Services Agreement pursuant to which GE and its affiliates and the Company will provide certain services to each other.
-GE provides certain administrative services, GE proprietary technology and use of certain GE trademarks in consideration for a payment of \$55 million per year.
-GE may also provide us with certain additional administrative services under the Intercompany Services Agreement, not included as consideration for the \$55 million per year payment, and the fees for such services are based on actual usage of such services and historical GE intercompany pricing.
-In addition, we provide GE and its affiliates with confidential access to certain of our proprietary technology and related developments and enhancements thereto related to GE's operations, products or service offerings.
-We recognized a cost of \$55 million and \$28 million for the year ended December 31, 2018 and December 31, 2017, respectively, for services provided by GE and its affiliates subsequent to the close of the Transactions.
-Under the terms of the Master Agreement Framework, entered into on November 13, 2018, the annual intercompany services fee of \$55 million that we agreed to pay GE as part of the Transactions will be reduced by 50% to \$27.5 million per year beginning on January 1, 2019.
-The intercompany services agreement will terminate 90 days following the Trigger Date.
-See further discussion below.
+Following the Transactions, we have entered into various agreements with GE and its affiliates that govern our relationship with GE including an Intercompany Services Agreement pursuant to which GE and its affiliates and the Company provide certain services to each other.
+GE provided certain administrative services, GE proprietary technology and the use of certain GE trademarks for an annual intercompany services fee of \$55 million.
+Under the terms of the Master Agreement Framework, entered into on November 13, 2018, the annual intercompany services fee of \$55 million was reduced by 50% to \$27.5 million per year beginning on January 1, 2019.
+The Intercompany Services Agreement terminated on December 15, 2019 except with respect to certain provisions, including relating to certain tools access.